JWicquart/monitoring_workflow/README.md

 ### 3.1 Context

 The second case study correspond to the path 3B of the workflow and illustrate the integration of data from monitoring of fish communities (vagile organisms) in coral reefs.
 Because the monitoring of fish is based on true taxonomical levels (*e.g.* species, genus) instead of broad categories, a taxonomical verification must be assessed during the data integration to avoid misspelling names and include recent update in taxonomy.
+We highlight that the different datasets were created to illustrate the worklow and they do not correspond to any existing real datasets.

 ### 3.2 Project organization